On the Security & Privacy in Federated Learning: Towards Secure FL

 Moreover, coordinate-wise trimmed median~\cite{yin2018byzantine} aimed to remove Sybil updates of Poisoning attacks.
 The intuition was to eliminate updates that are dissimilar from harmless updates.
 Then the remaining updates were averaged.
 In addition, the authors in~\cite{pillutla2019robust} presented the Robust Federated Aggregation algorithm, which aggregated the updates by calculating the weighted geometric median using the smoothed Weiszfeld's algorithm.
 Similarly, authors in~\cite{yin2018byzantine} proposed the coordinate-wise median defense, which performed an arithmetic median for each update.
 Bulyan~\cite{guerraoui2018hidden} used an aggregator algorithm such as Krum for interactively selecting some updates, aggregated by trimmed-mean.

-Other approaches focused on setting confidence values or scores to each update for getting corresponding participation on the joint model~\cite{awan2021contra, ge2021chain, sharma2021tesseract, manna2021moat}.
+Other approaches focused on setting confidence values or scores for each update for corresponding participation on the joint model~\cite{awan2021contra, ge2021chain, sharma2021tesseract, manna2021moat, li2021lomar}.
 Similarly, the authors in~\cite{xi2021batfl} relied on the Shapley value for eliminating Backdoor attacks.
 The Shapley value yields how each client collaborates to the common objective, thus removing low collaborative updates.